Bengaluru police deny permission to Munawar Faruqui's show, stand-up comedian says 'I'm done' | Entertainment

 ''It is learnt that Munawar Faruqui is a controversial figure.....
 Many states have banned his comedy shows.
 It is learnt that a case has been registered against him in the Tukoji police station in Indore of Madhya Pradesh,'' the inspector said in his letter.

-He also stated that many organisations are opposing his show, which may cause chaos, disturb peace and harmony and create a law and order problem.
+He also stated many organisations are opposing his show, which may cause chaos, disturb peace and create a law and order problem.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)